A new determinant for the $Q$-enumeration of alternating sign matrices: A generalised -enumeration

 Computer experiments suggest that $f_{n,k}(x,q)$ is a polynomial with integer coefficients and that the leading coefficient is either $1$ or $-1$, where we order the monomials $x^a q^b$ with respect to the lexicographic order of $(a,b)$.
-We can not prove this, but we can prove the following related statement.
+While we are not able to prove this, we provide the following related statement.

 \begin{prop} The leading coefficient of $f_{n,1}(x,q)$ is $1$, where we order the monomials $x^a q^b$ with respect to the reverse lexicographic order of $(a,b)$. \end{prop}